 Currently, India's real estate sector is the second largest employer in the country after agriculture and is slated to grow at a steady pace over the next decade.
 At the same time, the infrastructure sector, which includes segments such as energy, transport, water and sanitation, communication, and social and commercial infrastructure, is the focus area for key policymakers, banks and corporates to formulate and implement regulations.
 This is expected to ensure the time-bound creation of world-class infrastructure in the country.
 India's real estate industry has witnessed a paradigm shift from traditional finance to an era of structured finance, private equity and public offering.
 Given the importance of these two sectors in the country and the paucity of public funds available to stimulate their growth, it is imperative that additional channels of financing are put in place.

-Real estate investment trusts (REITs) and infrastructure investment trusts (InvITs) are investment vehicles that can be used to attract private investment in the infrastructure and real estate sectors, and also relieve the burden on formal banking institutions.
-Regulations governing REITs and InvITs were introduced in India in 2014.
+Real estate investment trusts (REITs) and Infrastructure investment trusts (InvITs) are investment vehicles that can be used to attract investment in the infrastructure and real estate sectors, and also relieve the burden on formal banking institutions.
+Regulations governing REITs and InvITs were introduced in India in 2014 and have been amended over a period of time in an endeavour to align them with stakeholders' expectations.